-- The Regional Council had previously attempted to restrict subdivision in a river catchment which was clearly located in a hazardous location subject to flash flooding, but was overruled by the Environment Court.
+- The Regional Council had previously submitted against a private plan change rezoning request in a river catchment on the basis that it was clearly located in a hazardous location subject to flash flooding and a number of other natural hazards), but the private plan change was approved.
 Councils are concerned that they will be taken to court if they try to strengthen provisions to prevent development occurring in areas that would be protected by any new works.
 They are also worried about their liability if these areas are impacted by natural hazards in future. - The NZCPS preference for avoiding built structures in the coastal marine area conflicts with communities' desire to protect their assets in the short to medium term.
 While councils do not believe the NZCPS has significantly impacted their consenting processes thus far, they are concerned about how it may impact in the future if they decide to do a 'whole of coast' consenting process. - 51.
 Note that most of the issues outlined above are not unique to climate change adaptation, but are wider systemic problems in the resource management system.